 What Is Couscous?

-Couscous is a type of pasta, not a grain as some people think.
+Couscous is a type of pasta.
+It's not, in fact, a grain (as some people think).
 It is made from semolina (a type of wheat) flour.
 It originated in Northern Africa but can now be found in your local grocery store.

 Couscous goes well with all sorts of sauces since it absorbs the sauce and is easy to prepare.

 With the exception of anything with jello in it, I don't think there is a salad that I don't love.
-Salads are the perfect accompaniment to a main dish but also stand well on their own.
+Salads are the perfect accompaniment to the main dish but also stand well on their own.
 They can be light and healthy or more substantial.
-If you open my refrigerator chances are you'll find a salad and usually it will be this Cucumber and Tomato Couscous Salad.
+If you open my refrigerator, chances are you'll find a salad and usually it will be this cucumber and tomato couscous salad.